 Step #7 – Adding an Orange Glow

-Then, with a final mix between Raw Sienna and Permanent Alizarin Crimson, I boost the intensity of the orange colours.
+Then, with a final mix between Raw Sienna and Permanent Alizarin Crimson, I boost the orange colours’ intensity.
 You can get stronger with your mixes as your eye becomes more tuned-in to the balance between the colours.

 Now I step back and see how my values are looking and adjust any areas that are grabbing my eye.
-The body of the fish appeared a little dark, so I painted some thicker white and then worked in whilst it was still wet, a little Phthalo Blue (Red Shade) to tint the colour.
+The fish’s body appeared a little dark, so I painted some thicker white and then worked in whilst it was still wet, a little Phthalo Blue (Red Shade) to tint the colour.

-A final mix of very diluted Phthalo Blue (Red Shade) helps to bring the edges of the fish together and gives the surface a glimmer.
+A final mix of very diluted Phthalo Blue (Red Shade) helps to bring the fish’s edges together and gives the surface a glimmer.